-Nathan Marx – External Relations – Nathan is a certified GIS professional (GISP) with almost 20 years’ experience applying GIS technology to the petroleum industry.
+Nathan Marx – External Relations – Nathan is a certified GIS professional (GISP) with 20 years’ experience applying GIS technology to the petroleum industry.
 He works for Chevron’s Information Technology Company as a GIS Coordinator where he helps lead the team responsible for Chevron’s enterprise GIS implementations.
+He also leads Chevron Emergency Response GIS Functional Team.
 Nathan says his favorite part about GIS is working with new users and introducing them to geospatial analysis techniques and applications to help them solve their business problems.

 Andrew Klein – Education Chair – Dr. Klein is a Professor of Geography at Texas A&M University.
 His own research applies Geospatial Technologies to the study of the Earth’s Cold regions – tropical glaciers, seasonal snowcover and the impacts of humans in Antarctica.
 He is involved with the PUG because many of his GIS students are employed in this industry and he is working to ensure our undergraduate and graduate programs produce graduates with the skills required by this industry.
 Here is why he enjoys many of the analytical aspects of GIS and remote sensing – “What most excites me about working with the PUG is the opportunity to meet my former students and hear about their successful careers.
 It is what makes teaching worthwhile.”

 Sylvain Bard-Maier – International Regional Liaison – Sylvain is a GIS technology specialist with Total E&P in Paris, with 15 years of experience in GIS industry / research and 5 years as manager of a small team of 15 people.